-of those students graduated with a first or upper second class degree.37 As previously noted, there were 5,495 training contract vacancies in 2020-2021.
+Competition for graduate employment within the profession grows each year.
+In 2021, 18,927 students graduated from a first law degree in England and Wales, the highest number on record.
+81% of those students graduated with a first or upper second class degree.37 As previously noted, there were 5,495 training contract vacancies in 2020-2021.
 For students seeking a career at the Bar, there were 371 available pupillages.38 Law graduates also join the profession by becoming paralegals.
-The number of paralegal vacancies each year is unknown but employing paralegals has become more popular in the legal sector in recent years as employers seek to engage graduates to carry out legal work at a lower salary to that of a trainee and without the commitment of a training contract.39 The introduction of the Solicitors Qualifying Examinations (SQE)40 as the main pathway to qualification as a solicitor will make working as a paralegal more appealing from a student viewpoint.
+The number of paralegal vacancies each year is unknown but employing paralegals has become more popular in the legal sector in recent years as employers seek to engage graduates to carry out legal work at a lower salary to that of a trainee and without the commitment of a training contract.39 The introduction of the Solicitors Qualifying Examinations (SOE)40 as the main pathway to qualification as a solicitor will make working as a paralegal more appealing from a student viewpoint.
 This is because there will no longer be a 'training contract barrier' to qualification.
 To qualify as a solicitor, graduates will need to pass two centralised examinations and complete two years of qualifying work experience.
 Qualifying work experience does not need to be in the format of a traditional two year training contract and so paralegal work will constitute qualifying work experience.
 The landscape for legal employment is even more competitive than it first appears, given that non-law graduates can join the profession by taking additional qualifications, a trend that may well increase as the SQE becomes more established.
 As such, employers have significant choice in whom they seek to recruit.
 Law schools have considerable choice, and perhaps challenge, in how they seek to develop their curricula to ensure that their students are placed in the best possible position given the competitive nature of the legal recruitment market.

 In terms of guidance for law schools on teaching commercial awareness, the LETR (2013, para.
 2.74 and 2.173) recognised the importance of commercial awareness to the profession, identifying a knowledge and skills gap in relation to it.
 The LETR stated that because commercial awareness was not a priority for all legal service providers, it should not be a formal requirement of the academic stage of legal study but instead a more explicit aspect of the Legal Practice Course (LPC), particularly for students pursuing a career in commercial or corporate law.41 The LETR approach seemed at odds with the nature of legal recruitment.
-Highly competitive and well-paid training contract opportunities, offered by larger law firms, form, as noted, a significant number of available training contracts.42 Such roles often require students to have or at least understand commercial awareness43 and target second
+Highly competitive and well-paid training contract opportunities, offered by larger law firms, form, as noted, a significant number of available training contracts.42 Such roles often require students to have or at least understand commercial awareness43 and target second year undergraduate law students.
+Some law firm graduate recruitment schemes now target

-37 The Law Society (2021, p.
+37 The Law Society (2022, p.
 41).